ricsanfre/pi-cluster/docs/_docs/service-mesh.md

   Certificate is creates as CA (isCA:true) because it will be use by linkerd to issue mTLS certificates.

-- Step 5: Command certmanger to create the `Certificate` and the associated `Secret`.
+- Step 5: Command cert-manager to create the `Certificate` and the associated `Secret`.

   ```shell
   kubectl apply -f linkerd-identity-issuer.yml